 Child Friendly: Not particularly.

 Personality: Extremely active, curious and mischievous, has a fondness for showing off.

-I’ve been told I m a stunner.
+I’ve been told I’m a stunner.
 Not that I’d know, since I m too busy exploring the world around me to fawn over my own looks.
-But people say I m gorgeous enough to be a model.
+But people say I’m gorgeous enough to be a cat model.

 It might be my fur.
-I wear it short and sporty, but apparently it’s fascinating to stare at.
+I wear it short and sporty, apparently it’s fascinating to stare at.
 And oh, do people stare.
 And fawn, too.

-I suspect it has something to do with each strand of my hair having alternating dark and light bands of color.
-The hues usually come in four distinct shades, namely beige rose with splashes of faun, blue beige with slate bands, red with dark brown bands as well as ruddy with bands of dark sepia or bright orange.
+I suspect it has something to do with each strand of the Abyssinian breeds hair having alternating dark and light bands of color.
+The hues usually come in four distinct shades for the breed, namely beige rose with splashes of faun, blue beige with slate bands, red with dark brown bands as well as ruddy with bands of dark sepia or bright orange.

 Looks cool when I move, I hear, if you’re into that sort of thing.

 But my most notable feature is probably my large, perky ears.
 Quiet particular to the Abyssinian breed – combined with my inquisitive, almond-shaped eyes, they give me the impression I’m attentively listening to every word you say.
 Even when I m not.

 As for my body, I keep myself in tip-top shape and I’ve got a long, lean, muscular body to show for it.
-My athletic, graceful frame is most often compared to the regal look of the felines adoringly depicted in ancient Egyptian murals.
+The Abyssinian breeds athletic, graceful frame is most often compared to the regal look of the felines adoringly depicted in ancient Egyptian murals.

 I’m not the cuddly type.
-You’ll want to get a Persian for that.
+You’ll want to get a Persian cat for that.
 I simply don’t have the patience for all that snuggling and nuzzling as I prefer to be up and about doing stuff.